evert/wedding/the-day.md

 ===============

 The big day is August 13th!
-We will be welcoming our closest friends and people that traveled from from abroad at around 2pm ck to attend our ceremony.
+We will be welcoming our closest friends and people that traveled from from abroad at around 2pm to attend our ceremony.

 Everyone else is welcome to join the reception, which starts at 5pm.